St Mark's Basilica, St Mark's Square, Venice

 St Mark’s Museum

-View the bronze horses by Paolo Veneziano, the gold ceiling mosaic tiles, the silk and silver tapestries and take in the view of St Mark’s Square from the terrace.
+View the bronze horses, the gold ceiling mosaic tiles, the silk and silver tapestries and take in the view of St Mark’s Square from the terrace and a variety of Gothic and Byzantine manuscripts, artifacts, and liturgical objects.

 Image by: Zairon, Public domain, via Wikimedia Commons